-A matter of hours after announcing the acceleration of the roll-out of its new Sydney data centre, NEXTDC has announced a new partnership with Superloop.
+A matter of hours after announcing the acceleration of the roll-out of its new Sydney data center, NEXTDC has announced a new partnership with Superloop.

-The former company will be connecting the new INDIGO subsea cable system to NEXTDC’s Perth (P1 and P2) and Sydney (S1 and S2) data centres.
+The former company will be connecting the new INDIGO subsea cable system to NEXTDC's Perth (P1 and P2) and Sydney (S1 and S2) data centers.

 This means NEXTDC's customers will be among the first to take advantage of Asia Pacific's (APAC's) shortest submarine cable route between Sydney and Singapore, which is also the major APAC gateway to Europe and Africa.
 The INDIGO Central and INDIGO West cables combine to produce a submarine path that is around 4,000 kilometres shorter than the next option.